cesanta/mongoose/docs/Embed.md

     -DMONGOOSE_USE_STACK_SIZE=X           Let mg_start_thread() use stack
                                           size X, default is OS default
-    -DMONGOOSE_ENABLE_DEBUG     Enables debug messages on stdout, very noisy
+    -DMONGOOSE_ENABLE_DEBUG     Enables debug messages on stdout, very noisy -DMONGOOSE_HEXDUMP=\"XXX\"  Enables hexdump of sent and received traffic to the text files.
+XXX must be a prefix of the IP address whose traffic must be hexdumped.

 Mongoose source code contains a well-commented example code, listed below: